cs231n/cs231n.github.io/classification.md

 print 'accuracy: %f' % ( np.mean(Yte_predict == Yte) )
 ```

 Notice that as an evaluation criterion, it is common to use the **accuracy**, which measures the fraction of predictions that were correct.
 Notice that all classifiers we will build satisfy this one common API: they have a `train(X,y)` function that takes the data and the labels to learn from.
 Internally, the class should build some kind of model of the labels and how they can be predicted from the data.
-And then there is a `predict(X)` function which takes new data and predicts the labels.
+And then there is a `predict(X)` function, which takes new data and predicts the labels.
 Of course, we've left out the meat of things - the actual classifier itself.
 Here is an implementation of a simple Nearest Neighbor classifier with the L1 distance that satisfies this template:

 ```python
 import numpy as np